ddsjoberg/gtsummary/tests/testthat/_snaps/tbl_summary.md

       tbl_summary(trial["age"], label = letters)
     Condition
       Error in `tbl_summary()`:
       !
-The `label` argument must be a named list, list of formulas, or a single formula. i Review ?syntax (`?cards::syntax()`) for examples and details.
+The `label` argument must be a named list, list of formulas, a single formula, or empty. i Review ?syntax (`?cards::syntax()`) for examples and details.

 # tbl_summary(statistic) errors properly